-Clifton Studios is an artists co-operative on Clifton Street in Winnipeg, Manitoba.
+Clifton Studios is an artist co-operative on Clifton Street in Winnipeg, Manitoba.
 It has been a working art center for almost 40 years, and many local artists got their start here.

 The building at 587 Clifton Street was first built in 1917 and has been home to an interesting variety of craftspeople.

-Most of the members work in clay, but we have a designer/decorator, painters, mixed media and paper artists and fabric artists.
+Most of the members work in clay, but we have a designer/decorator, painters, glass, mixed media, paper, and fabric artists.
 Some individuals will do custom work if that is what you are seeking.

 Our gallery is open to the public twice a year for a spring and fall open house and sale.
 Watch this website for dates and times.